JPMelechSolomon626/crossedSwordsTavern/README.md

       6. Character Sheet Library
       7. Homebrew Library
       8. Over 18 content
+  6. Explorers Hall (Through the Realms)
+      1.
-  7. History of the Game
+  8. History of the Game
+      1. early history
+           (chainmail and other early ttrpgs.)
+      2. The Age of ThAC0
+      3. The Golden Years
+      4. The period we don't talk about
+      5. Revival, Popularization and Stranger Things.
-  8. Group Finder
+  9. Group Finder
      a. availability calendar
      b. game styles
      c. dm tinder